 There are, for example, simulation robots which allow students in training to familiarize themselves with the procedures to follow during a colonoscopy, but these solutions are quite rare and remain very costly.Dr.
 Didier Mennecier, Hepatologist and Gastroenterologist, Creator of the website hepatoweb.com 2015 Prize winner of the National Academy of Medicine

-In Continuing Professional Development, training activities which give the learner feedback on his medical practice are the way forward.
-Virtual simulation is a tool of choice.Dr.
+In continuing professional development, training activities that give the learner feedback on his medical practice are the future.
+Virtual simulation is the tool of choice.Dr.
 Vincent Jobin.
 CPD Lead, Faculty of Medicine, University of Montreal.

-Patients, relatives, students, health professionals – all now have access to digital.
+Patients, relatives, students, health professionals – all now have access to the digital world.
 In fact, it has become an indispensable tool for information, teaching and education.
-At the CIS (Interprofessional Simulation Center), interprofessional working is at the heart of our vision and our mission.
-Combining our teaching expertise with that of professionals in new technologies, our aim is to develop a large number of digital projects to serve students and health professionals.Gregory Cardot, Technical Manager, Geneva Interprofessional Center for Simulation, European Instructor in Health Simulation
+At the CIS (Interprofessional Simulation Center), interprofessional working is at the heart of our vision and mission.
+Combining our teaching expertise with that of professionals in new technologies, our aim is to develop a large number of digital projects to serve students and health professionals.Gregory Cardot, Technical Manager of the Geneva Interprofessional Center for

-Digital simulation creates the link between the teaching of theory and practice.
-It allows skills essential for future doctors and other healthcare professionals to be addressed and assessed in a virtual reality situation.
-The interactive and immersive character of digital simulation truly complements the teaching students receive on placements.Prof.
-Patrick Dehail, MD PhD, Vice-Dean, Faculty of Medicine, School of Medical Sciences, Bordeaux.
+Digital simulation creates the link between theory and practice.
+It allows skills essential for future doctors and other healthcare professionals to be assessed and covered in a virtual reality situation.
+The interactive and immersive character of digital simulation truly offers an educational complement to the internships undertaken by students during their training.Prof.
+Patrick Dehail, MD PhD, Associate Dean, Faculty of Medicine, School of Medical Sciences, Bordeaux.

-Digital simulation represents a harmonized and diversified training opportunity, aimed at all the areas of activity of future therapists relevant to their professional life.
-A program created in line with government policy which will foster the personal development plan of every student, whether in initial or continuing training, so as to improve treatment and care quality.Prof.
+Digital simulation represents a harmonized and diversified training opportunity, aimed at all areas of activity of future therapists relevant to their professional life.
+A program created in line with government policy will foster the personal development plan of every student, whether in initial or continuing training, so as to improve quality of treatment and care.Prof.
 Peggy Gatignol, speech therapist, PhD, HDR

 By offering the possibility of creating or re-creating clinical situations, simulation will allow all its users, students or health professionals, to “learn while doing”.
 By practicing their actions and analyzing them, they will improve their professionalism.Sophie Alex-Bacquer, French Red Cross official

 Digital simulation in health provides tangible ways of reasserting the need to recognize the human element in every patient, and to no longer see people’s bodies as teaching tools, sometimes even without their consent.
-It gives rise to a new doctrine: “never the first time on the patient”.
-In that sense it is an opportunity to democratize healthcare.
-Beyond the training of health professionals, digital simulation in health could also become a tool for training and supporting patients, complementary to, or even within the context of, patient education.Yvanie Caillé, Founder and Director of patients association, Renaloo
+It gives rise to a new doctrine: “never on the patient the first time”.
+In this manner it is an opportunity to democratize healthcare.
+Beyond the training of health professionals, digital simulation in healthcare could also become a tool for training and supporting patients, complementary to, or even within the context of, patient education.Yvanie Caillé, Founder and Director of patients association, Renaloo